Skip to main content

 Radiation Therapy for Chronic Lymphocytic Leukemia

-Radiation therapy is treatment with high-energy rays or particles to destroy cancer cells.
-Radiation therapy is seldom part of the main treatment for people with chronic lymphocytic leukemia (CLL), but it may be used in certain situations.
+Radiation therapy is seldom part of the main treatment for people with CLL, but it may be used in certain situations.

-External beam radiation therapy, in which a machine sends a beam of radiation to a specific part of the body, is the type of radiation used most often for CLL.
-Before your treatment starts, the radiation team will take careful measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
-Radiation therapy is a lot like getting an x-ray, but the radiation is more intense.
+Before your treatment starts, the treatment team will take careful measurements to determine the correct angles for aiming the radiation beams and the proper dose of radiation.
+Getting radiation therapy is a lot like getting an x-ray, but the radiation is more intense (stronger).
 The procedure itself is painless.
 Each treatment lasts only a few minutes, but the setup time − getting you into place for treatment − usually takes longer.

-Common short-term side effects of radiation therapy include:
+Side effects of radiation therapy

 • Skin changes in the treated area, which can vary from mild redness to what looks and feels like a burn

-• Fatigue
+• Fatigue (feeling very tired)

-• Low blood cell counts, increasing the risk of infection
+• Low blood cell counts, increasing the risk of infection and bleeding (if radiation is given to the whole body)

 More information about radiation therapy